UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

 A content provider is required in DPLA.
 This value also provides UTK with the opportunity to attribute collections to the institution that provided them, which is important for maintaining respectful relationships.
+Because of DPLA's limitations, we will provide this information as a string.

 Xpath
 ^^^^^